ankor-ai/Algorithms/Multi-Armed-Bandit-Problem/README.md

 ```

 ## Credit
-Most of the figures are screenshots from the videos of the [_Data Science_](https://www.youtube.com/channel/UCVUxi39CNJGofN6-CZsA9TA) youtube channel.
+Most of the figures are screenshots from the videos of the [_Data Science_](https://www.youtube.com/channel/UCVUxi39CNJGofN6-CZsA9TA) Youtube channel.